civican/legisinfo/43-2/bills/C-10/bill_text.md

     any change in the ownership or control of a Canadian broadcasting undertaking, that is not an online undertaking, carried on under a licence;

-    the provision to the Commission, by **licensees** or persons exempt from the requirement to hold a licence under an order made under subsection 9(4), of information related to
+    the provision to the Commission, by licensees or persons exempt from the requirement to hold a licence under an order made under subsection 9(4), of information related to

-    the ownership, governance and control of those **licensees or exempt persons**, and
+    the ownership, governance and control of those licensees or exempt persons, and

-    the affiliation of those **licensees or exempt persons** with any affiliates carrying on broadcasting undertakings;
+    the affiliation of those licensees or exempt persons with any affiliates carrying on broadcasting undertakings;

     in relation to online undertakings that provide a social media service, the discoverability of Canadian creators of programs;